-All sponsored Projects account setup is initiated via the SeRA system.
+All sponsored Projects account setup is initiated via the Stanford Electronic Research Administration (SeRA system).
 Account setup transactions are triggered by an award being accepted and processed by a Stanford Institutional Representative in OSR, RMG or ICO.

 Some key features of the SeRA Account Setup (aka Sponsored PTA Manager) module:

 - Replaces the OSR electronic PTA System (ePTA)

 - Eliminates OSR paper forms (38 Early PTA Request, 39 University Research PTA Request and 40 Extended PTA Request)

 - Creates an online routing and approval process within SeRA

 - Allows for real time status look-up of PTA setup transactions

 - Includes PTA information from the Notice of Award

 Once the AAN (Award Approval Notification) is generated by the SeRA system, a parallel transaction for setting up the account is created.
 The account is also be known as a PTA (Project Task Award).